Optimizing retail touchpoints for elevated customer journeys

 These touchpoints are mapped out throughout the customer journey and provide insight into how customers interact with your business.
 Each touchpoint offers retailers a chance to impress and satisfy customers, improving their overall experience.

-For example, a top eCommerce company in Taiwan, Petpetgo, found that Facebook ads and generalized email campaigns resulted in low return on advertising spend (ROAC).
+The eCommerce retailer found that Facebook ads and generalized email campaigns resulted in low return on advertising spend (ROAC).
 These touchpoints were not adding value to their potential and existing customers, which meant their bottom line was suffering.

 By identifying the touchpoints that had a low impact on their customer relationship, Petpetgo could optimize them to boost satisfaction, ROAC, and overall experience.
 They doubled their purchasing frequency and reduced advertising spending by 10%.